Analytic, Differentiable and Measurable Diagonalizations in Symmetric Lie Algebras: Introduction

 We can now formulate more precisely the questions that we will answer in this paper.
 Given a path $\rho:I\to\mf p$ with certain nice properties, can we choose a corresponding path $\lambda:I\to\mf a$ with similarly nice properties?
 How do we deal with the non-uniqueness of $\lambda$ caused by the Weyl group?
 What about a corresponding path $U:I\to K$?

 In order to warm up to our setting, let us revisit the eigenvalue decomposition of Hermitian matrices with the above Lie algebraic setting in mind.
-This example will be very useful in understanding the results presented in this article as it---kind of by construction---is a well-explored special case.
+This example will be very useful in understanding the results presented in this article as it is a well-explored special case.
 Therefore we will use it as a running example throughout the paper.

 \begin{example}[Hermitian EVD] The semisimple Lie algebra $\mf{sl}(n,\C)$ admits the Cartan decomposition $\mf{sl}(n,\C)=\mf{su}(n)\oplus\mf{herm}_0(n,\C)$ by means of the automorphism $s(X)=-X^*$.
 This gives it the structure of a semisimple, orthogonal, symmetric Lie algebra, and a possible pair associated to it is given by $(\SL(n,\C), \SU(n))$.
 Keeping the idea of diagonalization in mind, a convenient choice of a maximal Abelian subspace of $\mf{herm}_0(n,\C)$ (i.e.~the traceless Hermitian $n\times n$ matrices) is the subset of all diagonal matrices.
 These will automatically be real and traceless; we denote this set by $\mf d_0(n,\R)$.
 The corresponding Weyl group---which captures the non-uniqueness of the diagonalized element from $\mf d_0(n,\R)$---is isomorphic to the symmetric group $S_n$ acting on $n$ elements.
 The action on $\mf d_0(n,\R)$ is given by permutation of the diagonal elements of the matrix.
 Then a natural choice of Weyl chamber is the subset of $\mf d_0(n,\R)$ with the diagonal elements in non-increasing order. \end{example}